TomLiDev/mildew-detector/README.md

 This epic incorporates the work and user stories required to collect the necessary data, clean the data, analyse, visualise and split the data in preparation for use by a machine learning system.

-- Add Kaggle json and import necessary data
+- Import Data
-- Clean data, check for missing values, convert data where necessary etc
+- Clean data - check for missing values, convert data where necessary etc
 - Visualise data
-- Split data into train, test and validate sets and create figures to display the data split graphically
+- Split data into train, test and validate sets

 EPIC 4 - Create and Evaluate Machine Learning System

 This epic incorporates the work to create, fit and evaluate the machine learning system based on the prepared data:

-- Create ML pipeline/system
+- Create convolutional neural network
 - Fit ML pipeline to data
-- Evaluate the ML pipeline for predictive performance against the business objectives
+- Create ML Performance Figures and Evaluation pkl file
+- Predict on new data

 EPIC 5 - Create Streamlit Dashboard